Iubenda logo

 Table of Contents

-👀 In this article, we define what data security and data privacy are, what differentiates them, and the reasons why they matter.
+👀 In this article, we define what data security and privacy are, what differentiates them, and the reasons why they matter.

 data security vs data privacy